The Unspoken Costs of Neglecting Facebook Marketing Efforts

 • Education

-At this point in the world of technology, consumers practically expect businesses to use their social media platforms to directly advertise to relevant users.
-Almost half of the site’s users (49 percent) like a Facebook page in an effort to support a brand they like.
-Almost everyone follows at least some kind of brand page.
+At this point in technology, consumers practically expect businesses to use their social media platforms to advertise directly to relevant users.
+Almost half of the site’s users (49 percent) like a Facebook page to support a brand they like, and almost everyone follows at least some kind of brand page.

-If you (and your business) were to be absent from Facebook, you’d likely experience a massive disconnect with your true target audience.
-Facebook’s audience-selecting capabilities and vast array of user information is a gold-mine.
+If you (and your business) were absent from Facebook, you’d likely experience a massive disconnect with your authentic target audience.
+Facebook’s audience-selecting capabilities and vast user information are a gold mine.
 Without it, marketing to a niche group of customers would become exponentially more of a challenge.

 You Need to Be Where Your Customers Are